-Tuble III.
-Havancea semilys tub

-Attribute Description

-Add to standard [ob- ject type] contain- ers If this option is activated, the container or organizational unit will be regarded as a standard container for a certain object type.
+Attribute Description If this option is activated, the container or organizational unit will be regarded as a standard container for a certain object type.
 If the current container is declared the standard user container, for example, this container will also be displayed in users search and create masks.